 Inksprout has a lot of potential.
 It’s a promising social summarizer with a number of different ways to create auto-variations of your content, in order to keep your social feed fresh and help to sidestep Twitter rules about repeat posting.

 The RSS and bulk import options are standard paid-for features for this type of tool, however Inksprout is missing some of the other features I’d expect to see.
 Namely, photo and video posting options, hashtag suggestions and any form of analytics.
 I had no use of the quote picker feature for Surges but imagine it’ll be more suited to more lifestyle-focused accounts.

-Still, I’m here for auto-variations and repeat posts predominantly.
+Still, I’m here for auto-variations, drip and repeat posts predominantly.
 Inksprout can turn any link into multiple versions of possible posts and allow you to keep posting that content again and again in only 10 seconds.
 Results are definitely better with article-based content and even then they can sometimes be a bit hit and miss, however there’s enough versions to only work with the best ones.
 Being able to then export that content directly into popular scheduler tools is a big win!

 Inksprout’s big advantage over MeetEdgar is the higher quotas on every comparative pricing tier.
 For social media managers sitting on a lot of potential content, this will be music to their ears.
 But the tool is still a bit rough around the edges.

 I fully expect Inksprout to develop quickly – refining its core features, plugging gaps and challenging some of the more established social tools.
 A public roadmap would be really beneficial so early users can see what’s coming and help to shape those features.